helm/charts/REVIEW_GUIDELINES.md

 ## Configuration

-Docker images should be configurable.
+* Docker images should be configurable.
+Image tags should use stable versions.

 ```yaml
 image: